GLOBAL MARKETS-Global share index slips as investors absorb 'higher-for-longer' rate outlook

 Investors are also wary ahead of the next U.S. inflation reading, which is due on Friday, and "may stay in a wait and see mode," until that is released, said Mona Mahajan, senior investment strategist at Edward Jones.

-In U.S. Treasuries, the benchmark 10-year Treasury yield was building on three straight weeks of gains on expectations U.S. rates would stay higher for longer than previously anticipated.
+In U.S. Treasuries, yields were mostly higher with the benchmark 10-year yield building on three straight weeks of gains on expectations U.S. rates would stay higher for longer than previously anticipated.

-The Japanese yen weakened 0.31% versus the greenback at 148.84 per dollarclose to the 150-per-dollar level many traders believe could represent a line in the sand for the Bank of Japan to intervene.
+The Japanese yen weakened 0.31% versus the greenback at 148.84 per dollar, sticking close to the 150-per-dollar level many traders believe could represent a line in the sand for the Bank of Japan to intervene.
 The BOJ last week maintained its ultra-loose monetary policy.

 Governor Kazuo Ueda, in a speech on Monday, reiterated the central bank's resolve regarding interest rates and said there was "very high uncertainty" over whether companies would continue raising prices and wages.